Branch organisation for multimedia, computer and video-games. Publishes statistics on software sales. Information in English.

 An international consortium with the objective to create a universal, digital AM radio system (also called DRM, Digital Radio Mondiale) for short-wave, medium-wave/AM and long-wave.
 Members are broadcasters, manufacturers, network operators, research institutions, broadcasting unions and regulatory bodies.

 A European public service body comprising 40 member States and the European Community, represented by the European Commission.
 Operates within the legal framework of the Council of Europe.
 Provides information about the European audiovisual industry: statistics, media law & policy, yearbooks and databases.
 Free online databases: MAVISE, with data on television channels and television companies in the European Union, LUMIERE, with data on admissions of films released in Europe, and AVMSD database with information on how the Audiovisual Media Services Directive is being applied in each country.

 EBU, European Broadcasting Union

-The EBU’s Media Intelligence Service has published reports on e.g. digital radio roll-out in Europe and overviews of funding of public media, which are open to the public and available for download.
+The EBU’s Media Intelligence Service publishes reports on e.g. digital radio roll-out in Europe and overviews of funding of public media, which are open to the public and available for download (registration required).

 EJC, European Journalism Center: Media Landscapes

-EJC is an international non-profit institute, which works to promote quality journalism through professional training, etc. On a special website, EJC offers descriptions of the media landscapes in 20 European countries: media, organisations, policies, education and conclusions.
+EJC is an international non-profit institute, which works to promote quality journalism through professional training, etc. On a special website, EJC offers descriptions of the media landscapes in more than 50 countries across the world: media, organisations, policies, education and conclusions.